BOXERS & CHILDREN

 Exceptions to our policy may be made after initial application is approved and the additional child questionnaire is answered to our satisfaction and when any one of the following criteria is met.

-You have a history of boxer or large breed ownership.
+- You have a history of boxer or bully breed ownership.

 Do not submit an application if:

 - There are any children in your home under the age of 6, and you do not meet any of our exceptions listed above.

 - You are expecting a child.

 - You do not subscribe to the beliefs and policies expressed on this page.